PBertinJohannet/Mona/README.md

 ## Simple example

-Infers the type of the correct function and refuses the incorrect one.
+Infers the type of the correct function and refuses the incorrect one (explanation there: https://github.com/PBertinJohannet/Mona/blob/master/test/gadts/MoreComplexType.md).
 ```

 let main = printInt 4;